 - host (required) Specify the IP address of the database server to be configured for backup. - port (optional) Specify the port number identifying the database server instance (that is, the relevant database cluster) to be backed up.
-The default is port 5444. - User (required) Specify the replication database user name used by BART to: - Establish the connection to the database server for full backups - Set the Postgres archive\command configuration parameter when running the INIT subcommand - Take incremental backups.
+The default is port 5444. - User (required) Specify the replication database user name used by BART to: - establish the connection to the database server for full backups - ${\mathord{\hspace{1pt}\text{--}}}$ set the Postgres ${\tt archive_command}$ configuration parameter when running the ${\tt INIT}$ subcommand - take incremental backups.
 This database user must be a superuser.

 While running as the BART user, the connection to the database server must not prompt for a password.
-The pg\hba.conf file must contain a replication connection entry for this database user name.
+The pg_hba.conf file must contain a replication connection entry for this database user name.
 See Setting up a Replication Database User for more information.

-• archive\command (optional) - When the INIT subcommand is used, the content and variables specified in the BART archive\command result in the archive command string to be generated into the Postgres archive command parameter in the postgresql.auto.conf file.
+- <archive_path> (optional) Specify the path where archived WAL files will be stored.
+The default location of the archived WAL files is the BART backup catalog (<backup_path>/<server_name>/ archived wals). - <archive_command> (optional) When the INIT subcommand is used, the content and variables specified in the BART archive_command result in the archive command string to be generated into the Postgres archive_command parameter in the postgresql.auto.conf file.

-The BART archive\command parameter in the BART configuration file, and the Postgres archive\command parameter in the postgresql.conf file (or the postgresql.auto.conf file) refer to two different parameters that are to be set in different manners.
-You should carefully observe the distinction between the BART archive\command and the PostgreSQL archive\command when configuring these parameters.
+The BART archive_command parameter in the BART configuration file, and the Postgres archive_command parameter in the postgresql.conf file (or the postgresql.auto.conf file) refer to two different parameters that are to be set in different manners.
+You should carefully observe the distinction between the BART archive_command and the PostgreSQL archive_command when configuring these parameters.

-$The \ following \ information \ applies \ only \ to \ the \ BART \ {\tt archive\command} \ parameter.$
+The following information applies only to the BART archive_command parameter.

-- Enclose the command string within single quotes ('). - If the archive\command parameter is omitted, it still results in its usage by the INIT subcommand as if it were actually specified with a setting of scp %p %h:%a/%f.
-The variables represent: - \ %p The path of the file to archive used by the Postgres archiving process.

-- \ %h Will be replaced by the bart\host parameter setting. - \ %a Will be replaced by the BART archive path. - \ %f The archived file name used by the Postgres archiving process.
+- Enclose the command string within single quotes (').

+- If the archive_command parameter is omitted, it still results in its usage by the INIT subcommand as if it were actually specified with a setting of scp %p %h:%a/%f.
+The variables represent: - %p The path of the file to archive used by the Postgres archiving process. - %h Will be replaced by the <bart_host> parameter setting. - %a Will be replaced by the BART archived_wals directory as specified in the archive_path parameter in the server section of the bart.cfg file.
+If the archive_path is not specified, then the default archived_wals directory is backup_path>/ backup_path> is the BART backup catalog parent directory specified in the global section of the BART configuration file and <server_name> is the lowercase conversion of the database server name specified for this database server in the server section of the BART configuration file. - %f The archived file name used by the Postgres archiving process.

+<server_name>/archived_wals where